pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 ::

-    After changing *varPntr, varName now has: 50
+    After changing *ptrN, varN now has: 50

-which is expected because you changed where varPntr is pointing to and NOT the contents of where it is pointing.
+which is expected because you changed where ptrN is pointing to and NOT the contents of where it is pointing.

 The second ``cout`` instruction is a disaster because